 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided topic for each Discussion.
 Each thread is to be at least 250 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 100 words.

 The student will write a 7-page paper on the topic of his or her choosing dealing with an aspect or issue involving homeland security and or emergency management.
 The paper must be in current APA format and include at least 10 sources (which can include the class textbooks and the Bible).

 The student will prepare a 20-slide PowerPoint presentation wherein he or she will design an interagency interdisciplinary course of instruction.
 The presentation should be designed for entry-level first responder employees who would not be very familiar with homeland security and emergency management issues.
 The presentation must include at least 5 sources (which may include the class textbooks and the Bible).

-The student will use Office Mix, which may be turned into a Windows Media Video WMV, to present and record his or her information.
+The student will use the Recording Tab of PowerPoint to present and record his or her information.
 The presentation needs to be at least 15 minutes long and should last no more than 30 minutes maximum.